Theory and Evidence from

 advanced economies public and external debt and attempts to restructure it (the"bail-in" versus "bail-out" debate);

-and the globalization of financial markets.
-These topics are integrated into a
+protectionism.
+These topics are integrated into a theoretical framework that

 We will make intensive use of the WEB and Internet resources as a learning tool in the course.